Friends! How amazing did this quick project for our kids craft closet turn out? I’m still giddy about it!

 Find a spot, any spot, and designate it a craft area.
 Then get to work!

-You don’t need an armoire to make a kids craft closet, though it does make an amazing space for it!
+You don’t need an armoire to make a kids craft closet!
 Facebook Marketplace is a wonderful spot to search for an item like this.
-You can also use a closet for this project!
+You can also transform a closet!
 The sky is the limit when designing a little craft space.

 What you’ll need:

 - Wood of varying sizes for shelving and support boards (We used all scrap wood we had lying around from other projects.)

 - Paint of your choice

 - Spray painter (optional, but great for saving time!)

 - Containers to fit your space (We used all dollar store containers!)

 First, measure the space and decide how many shelves you want to build.
 Make sure to take into account the larger items you’ll want to store in this space.
 It would be horrible to make all the shelves, then go to place that giant puzzle box your kids got for Christmas in there and the shelf is an inch too short.
 That would be a complete day ruiner.